Showing posts with label #AI #WomeninEntrapreneneur#SidekickEn. Show all posts

 There is no quantum leap.

-There is no biotech transformation.
 The world celebrates founders because they’re loud.

 But research rockstars?